agp745/kata-machine/src/algoProg.md

 npx jest LinearSearchList.ts
 ```

-### Notes:
+### Notes

 - The file name does not have to be written out entirely to run tests...

     ```bash
     npx jest linear
     ```

 - in the ArrayList.ts test change the following code -

     ```typescript
     const list = new ArrayList<number>(3); //wrong